dgibbs64/SteamCMD-Commands-List/README.md

 https://github.com/dgibbs64/SteamCMD-Commands-List/blob/master/steamcmdcommands.txt

-> My server now checks daily for updates and posts them to this repo.
+> Travis-CI checks daily for updates and posts them to this repo.
 So this list will always be up-to-date.